Alumni

 Luisa Hurtado Iglesias

 Luisa received her Bachelor’s degree in Psychology and Spanish with a minor in Portuguese from the University of New Mexico in 2020.
-She is currently pursuing a M.A. in Hispanic Linguistics.
+She has also completed a dual M.A. in Hispanic Linguistics and Portuguese at UNM.
 As a native Spanish speaker, she is interested in language acquisition, bilingualism, and sociolinguistics.
 She is currently working on a project related to children's acquisition of direct object clitics.

-Originally from Crownpoint, New Mexico, Lyle is pursuing a MA in Linguistics.
+Originally from Crownpoint, New Mexico, Lyle is pursuing an MA in Linguistics.
 His primary research interests include bilingualism, child language acquisition, and signed language linguistics.
-He also is passionate about linguistics pertaining to signed language interpreting.
+He is also passionate about linguistics pertaining to signed language interpreting.
 Lyle's MA thesis focuses on Deaf children's referent selection in a shared interactional space and will inform the lab's Minority Language Acquisition project.

-Devin Lansing, originally from Coyote Canyon NM on the Navajo nation, is Bit’ahnii born for a Bilagaana, His cheii is Kinłichíí’nii and his nalí is Bilagaana.
+Devin Lansing, originally from Coyote Canyon, NM, on the Navajo Nation, is Bit’ahnii born for a Bilagana, His cheii is Kinłichíí’nii, and his nalí is Bilagaana.
 Devin is an undergraduate at the University of New Mexico studying Special Education.
 He plans to earn a Master’s Degree in Special Education before pursuing a career as a Diné Language and Culture teacher.

 Baahozhonii Largo

-Originally from Casamero Lake, New Mexico, Baahozohnii is pursuing a B.A. in Art History.
-She also hopes to pursue a B.A. in Linguistics with a focus on Navajo language.
+Originally from Casamero Lake, New Mexico, Baahozohnii received a B.A. in Art History from UNM.
 Her research interests are bilingualism, language revitalization, and language acquisition.

-Cormac League, originally from the Los Angeles area, received a BA in Linguistics from the University of Southern California and is pursuing an MA in Linguistics at the University of New Mexico.
-As a researcher in the Indigenous Child Language Center, Cormac is interested in the prosody of child directed speech in Diné Bizaad and other languages with vowel length distinction and lexical tone.
+Cormac League, originally from the Los Angeles area, received a BA in Linguistics from the University of Southern California and completed an MA in Linguistics at the University of New Mexico.
+He is currently studying at the University of California, Santa Barbara, pursuing a PhD in Linguistics.
+As a researcher in the Indigenous Child Language Center, Cormac studied the prosody of child-directed speech in Diné Bizaad and other languages with vowel length distinction and lexical tone.

-Elisabeth Baker Martínez is finishing her PhD in Hispanic Linguistics.
-Her primary research interests is in child language acquisition.
+Elisabeth Baker Martínez completed her PhD in Hispanic Linguistics at UNM and is currently an Assistant Professor in the Department of Chicano Studies, Languages, and Linguistics at the University of Texas at El Paso.
+Her primary research interests are in child language acquisition.
 Having reclaimed her heritage language (Spanish) as an adult, she is especially interested in language development among child heritage speakers of Spanish.
 Elisabeth has conducted both experimental and corpus studies to understand children's patterns of regularization in verb morphology.
-Her 2022 publication on children's use of non-standard preterit forms in Spanish children was published in Journal of Child Language.
-Her article on children's use of non-standard participles forms in Spanish will be published soon in Studies in Hispanic and Lusophone Linguistics.
+Her 2022 publication on children's use of non-standard preterit forms in Spanish children was published in the Journal of Child Language.
+Her article on children's use of non-standard participles forms in Spanish has been studied in Studies in Hispanic and Lusophone Linguistics.

 Marissa was born in Albuquerque and is a future bilingual high school social studies teacher!
-She is currently a full-time student at CNM but completed the Mellon Summer Academy in 2021 at UNM.
-She is continuing to pursue her interest in linguistics and humanities by taking on a research assistant position for the Lobo Language Acquisition Lab while she awaits her full-time semester at UNM in the fall.
+She completed the Mellon Summer Academy in 2021 at UNM and then transferred into UNM from CNM.
+She pursued her interest in linguistics and humanities by taking on a research assistant position for the Lobo Language Acquisition Lab.
 It is Marissa's goal to find out how to support and serve the bilingual teachers and students in New Mexico.

-Jadin is pursuing an M.A. in Linguistics.
+Jadin received their M.A. in Linguistics from UNM.
 They have interests in language documentation, sociolinguistics, and L2 learning of minority languages by heritage speakers, particularly phonological systems.
-They are involved in the lab’s research on Spanish-English bilingualism and demonstratives.
+They were involved in the LLA Lab’s research on Spanish-English bilingualism and demonstratives.

 David Páez

-David is pursuing his Ph.D. in Linguistics.
+David received his Ph.D. in Linguistics from UNM and currently teaches Spanish at Santa Fe Prep.
 His main research focuses on multimodal strategies for effective communication.
-In particular, he studies the cognitive processes involved in the interaction of phonetics, morphology, gesture, and discourse in Multimodal Iconic Expressions, David is also the coordinator of the Multilingualism Fellowship in the Lobo Language Acquisition Lab.
+In particular, he studies the cognitive processes involved in the interaction of phonetics, morphology, gesture, and discourse in Multimodal Iconic Expressions.
+David was also the coordinator of the Multilingualism Fellowship in the Lobo Language Acquisition Lab.
 He is also interested in pedagogical strategies for language teaching.

 (PhD in Educational Linguistics, UNM)